-No visit to Crete is complete, of course, without a trip to the Minoan palace at Knossos.
+No visit to Crete is complete, of course, without a trip to the Minoan palace at Knossos, which was inhabited continuously from the Neolithic period until the 5th c.
+AD.
+The palace was built on the Kephala hill and had easy access to the sea and the Cretan interior.
 The partly-restored palace is what's left of the headquarters of the Minoan civilization that flourished in Crete in the second millennium BC.
-The remarkable civilization that grew up in and around Knossos included refinements such as indoor plumbing and a high degree of artistic excellence which you can see in the preserved frescoes.
+The remarkable civilization that grew up in and around Knossos included amenities such as indoor plumbing and a high degree of artistic excellence which can be seen in the preserved frescoes.
 The civilization based at Knossos maintained a powerful navy that made it the ruler of the eastern Mediterranean.
-It's intriguing that the discovery of the palace at Knossos is just over a century old, the result of the labours of a British archaeologist Sir Arthur Evans.
-The palace and its contents give you a vivid picture of what life was like in that long-ago era.
+It's intriguing that the discovery of the palace at Knossos is just over a century old, the result of the labours of the British archaeologist Sir Arthur Evans.
+The palace and its contents offer a vivid picture of what life was like in that long-ago era.
 Knossos palace lies just five kilometres south of Heraklion.
-There's a regular and frequent city bus service, and it's not far to take a taxi.